TotallyInformation/node-red-contrib-uibuilder/V2-PROGRESS.md

 ### To Fix

+* [Major] Admin ui: copy index flag not set to true by default
+* [Minor] fe: server time offset not working even though the 'client connect' control message from the server includes `msg.serverTimestamp`
+* [Minor] Admin ui: remove front-end debug flag as it doesn't really do anything useful
 * [Minor] Admin ui default text for advanced is "Path & Module Details", it should be "Path & Module Info"
 * [Minor] When a client connects, both control msgs contain msg.cacheControl = "REPLAY".
 Only 1 of them needs that.

+* [~~Major~~ Fixed] Admin ui: Deploy causes vendor paths (except socket.io) to disappear Bug introduced by moving vendor path processing to outside of the instance process.
+So we have to exclude the vendor paths when killing the instance paths during the close event.

 ----